 Upon execution of the Agreement, the City's entitlement share was 25 MW of solar energy and 12.5MW/50MWh of BESS.
 In January 2020, the project participants exercised the option to increase the BESS to 150 MW/600 MWh, augmenting the City's share of the BESS to 18.75MW/75MWh.
 The facility is located in Kern County, California, with point of delivery at Barren Ridge.
-In April 2021, Glendale submitted a Transmission Service Request (TSR) application on LADWP Open Access Same-Time Information System (OASIS) for a Long-Term Firm Point-to-Point Transmission Service for reserved capacity of 25 MW.
-In July 2021, LADWP notified the City that it had completed its review of the request and that it had determined that it would have sufficient capacity to provide the requested transmission service.
+In August 2021, Glendale City Council approved to execute a Firm Point-To-Point Transmission Service Agreement with the City of Los Angeles under LADWP's Open Access Transmission Tariff to provide 25 megawatts (MW) of capacity to transmit Eland Solar and Storage energy to the City of Glendale.
+The anticipated commercial operation date is in 2024.